sco1/flake8-annotations/CONTRIBUTING.md

 ##  Supplemental Information
 ### Developer Environment
-When pulling down changes from GitHub, **remember to sync your environment** using `pipenv sync --dev` to ensure you're using the most up-to-date versions the project's dependencies.
+When pulling down changes from GitHub, **remember to sync your environment** using `poetry install` to ensure you're using the most up-to-date versions the project's dependencies.

 ### Type Hinting
 [PEP 484](https://www.python.org/dev/peps/pep-0484/) formally specifies type hints for Python functions, added to the Python Standard Library in version 3.5.
 Type hints are recognized by most modern code editing tools and provide useful insight into both the input and output types of a function, preventing the user from having to go through the codebase to determine these types.